List of longest prison sentences

 This is a list of longest prison sentences ever given to a single person, worldwide.
 Listed are instances where people have been sentenced to jail terms in excess of a human lifetime, but effectively the same purpose.
 Note that many national legislations worldwide do not allow for such sentences.

-Since the sentence given is not necessarily equivalent to time served, see the list of longest prison sentences served for those who have spent the longest continuous time in prison.
+Since the sentence given is not necessarily equivalent to time served, the list of longest prison sentences served for those who have spent the longest continuous time in prison.